cosmos/cosmos/WHITEPAPER.md

 ### Transaction Fees

-Atom validators can accept any token type or combination of types as a fee for processing a transaction.
+Cosmos Hub validators can accept any token type or combination of types as a fee for processing a transaction.
 Each validator can subjectively set whatever exchange rate it wants, and choose whatever transactions it wants, as long as the `BlockGasLimit` is not exceeded.
 The collected fees minus any taxes